ann-jrti/bingo/README.md

-# bingo
+# bingo in console!

-Simple bingo game
+Exercise for playing around with string and array methods